Roe v. Wade Case Summary: What You Need to Know

 It may come as a surprise that Roe did not have much of an impact on the number of abortions performed each year in the United States.
 According to the Guttmacher Institute, in the years before Roe was decided there were over one million illegal abortions performed in the U.S. annually.
 After Roe, that number remains around one million, performed legally.
 Plus, the rate of deaths occurring as the result of abortions dropped dramatically in the years following Roe.

-Some viewed the Court's decision in Roe v.
+There wasn't much public reaction to Roe when the Supreme Court first released its decision.
+However, in the decades that followed it became a significant issue in American politics.
+Some view the Court's decision in Roe v.
 Wade as "judicial activism," – meaning the judges based their decision on personal views rather than existing law.
-But, supporters of Roe say it is vital in preserving women's rights and freedoms.
+But, supporters of Roe say it is vital in preserving women's rights.

 As Justice Harry Blackmun (who wrote the decision in Roe) points out, abortion will never be a simple issue.
 It remains a hotly debated topic because someone's opinion on it depends on their view of the world, and when they believe life begins.

-It's no surprise that Roe would not be the last time the Supreme Court addressed abortion rights.
-In later cases, the Court upheld the privacy rights tied to abortion.
-But, they did modify some of the frameworks created in Roe.
+Roe would not be the last time the Supreme Court addressed abortion rights.
+In later cases, the court modified some of the frameworks created in Roe but left the privacy right intact.
+That is, until 2022.

-The Supreme Court revisited Roe v.
+The Supreme Court notably revisited Roe v.
 Wade in 1992 when reviewing Planned Parenthood v.
 Casey.
-In that case, the Court once again established a woman's right to choose.
+In that case, the Court once again upheld a pregnant person's right to choose abortion.
 But, it changed the framework created in Roe.
 Instead of requiring states to regulate abortion based on trimester, the Court created a standard based on "fetal viability" - the fetus's ability to survive outside the womb.
 Viability is usually placed at around seven months (28 weeks), but it can be as early as 24 weeks.

 In 2016, the Supreme Court evaluated abortion regulations once again.
 Texas passed a law in 2013 that placed a series of restrictions on abortion clinics in the state.
 Among the other requirements, abortion providers had to have "admitting privileges" at a hospital no more than 30 miles away.